Juli-EXP/Nes-Emulator/README.md

 # Nes-Emulator

-This a NES emulator, written in Kotlin and inspired by OneLoneCoder/olcNES
+This a NES emulator, written in Kotlin.
+The code inspired by OneLoneCoder/olcNES, OneLoneCoder.com